TheRobBrennan/explore-python-flask/README.md

 # We're not done...yet.
 Each example app contains its own requirements.txt.
 Even with the buildpack installed (above), Heroku only
 # installs the requirements.txt file at the project root.
 We don't want that.
 Let's add another buildpack.

-# Add the Heroku buildpack for multiple requirements.txt files buildpack to each application
-#   NOTE: If you use third-party buildpacks like this, it is HIGHLY ENCOURAGED that you fork and have your own copy in case it all goes away.
-$ heroku buildpacks:add -a rb-flask-00 https://github.com/klall/heroku-buildpack-multi-requirements.txt
-$ heroku buildpacks:add -a rb-flask-01 https://github.com/klall/heroku-buildpack-multi-requirements.txt

-# Specify the location of each application's requirements.txt file in a REQUIREMENTS_TXT configuration setting
-$ heroku config:set -a rb-flask-00 REQUIREMENTS_TXT=flask/00-first-flask-app/requirements.txt
-$ heroku config:set -a rb-flask-01 REQUIREMENTS_TXT=flask/01-stock-app/requirements.txt

 # Deploy each application
 $ git push https://git.heroku.com/rb-flask-00.git HEAD:master